Your Jobcentre Plus work coach can give you more information about programmes that can help you prepare for, find and stay in work.

 You’ll have to attend an assessment interview with Jobcentre Plus if you’re still on the Work Programme after 2 years.
 The interview will help you plan, prepare and find work.

-Depending on your circumstances, you can volunteer to join the Work Programme – ask your Jobcentre Plus adviser for more information.
+Depending on your circumstances, you can volunteer to join the Work Programme – ask your Jobcentre Plus work coach for more information.

 If you’re 18 to 24 you can get extra help under the Youth Contract, including voluntary work placements, apprenticeships and careers guidance.